 Designed to acquaint the student with the specific activities of licensees and the services rendered to clients and customers in the course of a variety of real estate transactions.
 Client representation is discussed as it relates to a seller, buyer, or property owner.
 The legal and ethical responsibilities of licensees are included in these discussions.
-Prerequisite: BUS 270.

-BUS 330 - Small Business Management (3)
+BUS 330 - Business Entrepreneurship (3)

 An investigation of the advantages and disadvantages of sharing and owning small, independent, entrepreneurial businesses.
 Topics to be studied will include the characteristics of small businesses and their owner-managers; planning, organizing, and managing a new business; staffing the business; production of the product or service; marketing the product or service; profit planning and control; security and family considerations in the business; and entrepreneurship.
-Prerequisites: MSB 200, MSB 210, or permission of Department Chairperson.
+Prerequisites: MSB 200 & MSB 210.